 \subsection{Modeling Frequency and Phase Errors}

 Herein we discuss the modeling of the errors $\{\delta f_n, \delta \theta^f_n, \delta \theta_n, \varepsilon_f, \varepsilon_\theta\}$ for all the nodes, i.e., $n=1,2,\ldots, N$ as follow.

-The frequency stability of an oscillator is characterized mainly by its design metrics that includes the manufacturing tolerances of its components and their sustainable temperature variations.
+The frequency stability of an oscillator is characterized mainly by its design metrics which includes the manufacturing tolerances of its components and their susceptibility to temperature variations.
 Allan deviation (ADEV) is a popular metric which is used to quantify the frequency drift $\delta f_n$ of an oscillator in the $n$-th node.
 It is computed by averaging the fractional frequency error over multiple shifted time intervals and then computing the standard deviation of these measurements.
-The ADEV value is usually time varying such that in shorter time intervals its value is governed mainly by the noise fluctuations, but as the time passes these fluctuations equalize resulting in a smaller ADEV and a stable oscillator frequency \cite{Serge_Access_2021}.
-For a temperature controlled crystal oscillator, the ADEV value usually ranges from $10^{-9}$ to $10^{-10}$ at $T=1$ sec interval.
-Following \cite{Hassna_TWC}, it can be modeled as
+The ADEV value is usually time varying such that in shorter time intervals its value is governed mainly by the noise fluctuations, but as the time passes, these fluctuations equalize resulting in a smaller ADEV and a stable oscillator frequency \cite{Serge_Access_2021}.
+For a temperature compensated crystal oscillator, the ADEV value usually ranges from $10^{-9}$ to $10^{-10}$ at $T=1$ sec interval.
+Following \cite{Hassna_TWC}, the ADEV can be modeled as

 where $\beta_1$ and $\beta_2$ depend on the design of an oscillator and $T$ is the frequency update interval.
-In this work we set $\beta_1=\beta_2=5 \times 10^{-19}$ and model the frequency drift $\delta f_n$ of an oscillator in the $n$-th node as normally distributed with zero mean and standard deviation given by \eqref{ADEV_Eqn} \cite{Hassna_TWC}.
+In this work we set $\beta_1=\beta_2=5 \times 10^{-19}$ {to model a quartz crystal oscillator~\cite{Hassna_TWC}} and model the frequency drift $\delta f_n$ of an oscillator in the $n$-th node as normally distributed with zero mean and standard deviation given by \eqref{ADEV_Eqn} \cite{Hassna_TWC}.

 The time variation of ADEV metric as discussed above implies that the frequency offset is also time varying.
 Thus the phase term $\delta \theta^f_n$ in $\delta \phi_n$ in \eqref{Sig_model} denotes the phase adjustment needed at the update time $T$ by taking into account the variation of the frequency offset over time.
-As discussed in \cite{Serge_Access_2021}, the instantaneous frequency offset can be modeled on average as varying linear over the update interval $T$ as a function $\frac{\delta f_n}{T} t$.
+As discussed in \cite{Serge_Access_2021}, the instantaneous frequency offset can be modeled on average as varying linearly over the update interval $T$ as a function $\frac{\delta f_n}{T} t$.
 Hence, the actual phase at time $T$ is calculated as

 and the phase adjustment $\delta \theta^f_n$ at time $T$ is then given by